ngjunsiang/laymansguide-src/contents/season9/issue115/issue115.md

+Title: Issue 115: Shutdown & standby
+Date: 2021-04-10 08:00
+Tags:
+Category: Season 9
+Slug: lmg-s9-issue-115-shutdown-standby
+Author: J S Ng
+Summary:

 [**Previously:**](https://buttondown.email/laymansguide/archive/) Embedded operating systems are unlike user operating systems.
 They are designed to run the software needed for an appliance’s operation, and are not meant to be used by users directly.
 Since they are considered somewhere between software and hardware, they are usually referred to as firmware.

-In [Issue 112](https://buttondown.email/laymansguide/archive/lmg-s9-issue-112-bootstrapping-into-existence/), I described the bootup process, and what a process it is!
+In [Issue 112]({filename}/season9/issue112/issue112.md), I described the bootup process, and what a process it is!
 We have sayings in the English language that talk about things taking years to build up, but only seconds to destroy, and that’s certainly the case here.
 It takes so many steps to get data into computer memory in a way that makes it useable for us humans, and the mere press of a power switch wipes that data configuration once computer memory loses power.

-This is obviously undesirable; your work in progress might not have been saved, data that is being transferred to disks might not be written properly and end up getting corrupted ([Issue 109](https://buttondown.email/laymansguide/archive/lmg-s9-issue-109-speeding-up-data-operations/)), and you should never switch off a computer at the power socket this way!
+This is obviously undesirable; your work in progress might not have been saved, data that is being transferred to disks might not be written properly and end up getting corrupted ([Issue 109]({filename}/season9/issue109/issue109.md)), and you should never switch off a computer at the power socket this way!

 ## Forced shutdowns